‘Tis the season for sparkling wine in Santa Barbara

 Book Your Stay

 THE FUNK ZONE

-Riverbench Winery (137 Anacapa Street) is one of the biggest sparkling wine producers in Santa Barbara County and nearly always has bubbles in stock for your tasting pleasure.
-Styles include Blanc de Blancs, Blanc de Noirs, Demi Sec and the highly rated Riverbench Cork Jumper Brut Rosé.
-For an additional fee, you can purchase a bottle dipped in glitter—bonus points for presentation!
+Riverbench Winery is one of the biggest sparkling wine producers in Santa Barbara County and nearly always has bubbles in stock for your tasting pleasure.
+Styles include Blanc de Blancs, Blanc de Noirs, Demi Sec, Pinot Meunier, Brut Rosé, and the highly-rated Riverbench Cork Jumper Cuvée.
+If you’re in the market for a special gift, Riverbench offers the add-on option to purchase a bottle dipped in glitter—you’ll definitely earn bonus points for presentation on that one!

 Corks & Crowns is an extra sweet spot to spend time on Sundays, thanks to their sparkling wine and cupcake pairing special.
 The weekly deal features three mini cupcake flavors paired with three different complementary sparkling wines.
 Another modern and stylish tasting room in The Funk Zone, Kunin Wines, boasts a bubbly wine as bold as its name.
 The Jurassic Park Sparkling Chenin Blanc is available for tasting and purchase, and you won’t want to miss this roaring good sparkling wine.
 Stop by their sister tasting room, The Valley Project, to find more varietals to savor.

 Santa Barbara Wine Collective is a communal tasting room offering wines by flight, glass, or bottle and represents a sampling of some of the finest local vintners throughout Santa Barbara County.
 Their Sparkling Flight currently includes Cebada’s 2018 Brut Rosé and Fess Parker’s Fesstivity Blanc de Noirs, Blanc de Blancs, and Brut Rosé.